TRI-AMDD/tri-hackathon-2020/README.md

 the development of sequential learning AI for materials science.

 ## Installation
 To set yourself up for the lessons, use the following installation procedure.
+I'd also recommend using Anaconda python with a fresh env.

 1. Clone the repo - TODO: update public url
     ```bash